fluentscheduler/FluentScheduler/Documentation/docs/contributing.md

 We're cautious (and picky) about any changes to the codebase.
 When doing so, following its structure and code style is a must.

 Avoid sending the library authors emails.
 Open an issue instead, discussing it in the open.

+Special thanks to [Jim Geurts](https://github.com/jgeurts) for starting this library back in 2012.